Customer support +49 (40) 59380 500

 Directed data flows

-On the other hand, IPv6's multicast support has a positive effect on network bandwidth.
-Unlike broadcast, multicast allows bandwidth-intensive data packet flows (such as multimedia streams) to be sent to multiple destinations at the same time, saving a great deal of network bandwidth.
+The multicast support of IPv6, on the other hand, has a positive effect on network bandwidth.
+In contrast to broadcast, multicast allows bandwidth-intensive data packet flows (such as multimedia streams) to be sent to several destinations at the same time, saving a lot of network bandwidth.
 Disinterested hosts no longer have to process broadcast packets.
-In addition, the IPv6 header has a new field called Flow Label that can be used to identify packets that belong to the same flow.
+In addition, the IPv6 header has a new field called "Flow Label", which can be used to identify packets that belong to the same flow.

 Simplified network configuration

-Automatic address configuration (address assignment) is already integrated in IPv6, as already mentioned.
-A router sends the prefix of the local connection in its router advertisements.
-A host can generate its own IP address by appending its MAC address (link layer), converted to the 64-bit Extended Universal Identifier (EUI) format, to the 64 bits of the local connection prefix.
-Thus, with IPv6, the IP configuration does not actually require a DHCP service.
-For this, there is Stateless Address Autoconfiguration (SLAAC).
+As already mentioned, automatic address configuration (address assignment) is already integrated in IPv6.
+A router sends the prefix of the local connection in its router announcements.
+A host can generate its own IP address by adding its MAC address (link layer), which has been converted to the 64-bit "Extended Universal Identifier" (EUI) format, to the 64 bits of the local connection prefix.
+This means that the IP configuration for IPv6 does not actually require a DHCP service.
+Instead, there is the Stateless Address Autoconfiguration (SLAAC).

 Support for new services

-By eliminating NAT (Network Address Translation), true end-to-end connectivity is restored at the IP layer, enabling new, valuable services.
-Peer-to-peer networks are easier to create and maintain, and services such as VoIP and Quality of Service (QoS) become more robust.
+By eliminating NAT (Network Address Translation), true end-to-end connectivity is restored at the IP level, enabling new, valuable services.
+Peer-to-peer networks are easier to create and maintain and services such as Voice over IP (VoIP) and Quality of Service (QoS) become more robust.

 Security